 7 Steps Pre-Construction Process Guide by Fluidconstructions

-A construction project involves numerous tasks and operations which need to be executed in the proper order, manner, and timeline.
+A construction project involves numerous tasks and operations that need to be executed in the proper order, manner, and timeline.
 That is why the pre-construction process or phase demands so much meticulousness, deliberation, and importance.
 The more careful the pre-construction process, the better the execution of the project.

-What makes the pre-construction process so crucial ?
+What makes the pre-construction process so crucial?

-Pre-construction is as crucial as the preparation before a long voyage or preparation before a military operation, because a lot of uncertainties are involved in each case and mistakes can be costly and often irrecoverable.
+Pre-construction is as crucial as the preparation before a long voyage or preparation before a military operation because a lot of uncertainties are involved in each case and mistakes can be costly and often irrecoverable.

 Preconstruction is the beginning of a construction project when an idea starts taking shape.
 The client hires a construction company and provides them with the information they need to move forward.
 The construction company sends its architect, designer, or design-build contractor to perform the preconstruction process steps.

 The designer meets with the client to understand the project and discuss the potential issues, scope, and other details related to the overall project planning.
 The client also assisted in developing the budget and creating schedules.
 At this point, the client can determine whether or not the project is feasible.